RicoJia/ricojia.github.io/_posts/2022/2022-03-25-deep-learning-seq2seq.markdown

 Multiple groups came up with this architecture and alike in 2014 and 2015 [3], [4], [5].

+Sentence normalization is to convert uncommon words into common ones, such as lowercasing, removing punctuation, etc. Without sentence normalization, machine translations tend to output very short sequences.
+Why?

+- The inconsistent vocabulary disrupts the model to learn sequences.

 ### Seq2Seq

 Ilya Sutskever et al in 2014 propsed the (sequence to sequence) seq2seq model.
 Below is a summary of [the Pytorch page](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).
 Imagine that we are trying to create a machine translator for `French -> English`

 <div style="text-align: center;">